 There are five plan sponsors participating in this program.
 The account is established in the employee's name as an individual account.

-These two plans are administered by the State of California Savings Plus Program at the Department of Personnel Administration.
+These two plans are administered by the State of California Savings Plus Program (SSP) at the California Department of Human Resources (CalHR).
 You may obtain more information by visiting the Savings Plus website or by calling toll free: (855) 616-4776.

 Contributions to a 403(b) plan are no longer offset by contributions to a 457 plan.
 For example, for tax year 2014, a participant could elect to contribute up to $17,500 to a 403(b) plan AND up to $17,500 to a 457 plan, for a total contribution of up to $35,000.
 However, contributions to a 403(b) plan are offset by any contributions to a 401(k) plan in the same tax year.
 Employees contributing to both a 403(b) and a 401(k) plan are restricted by IRS regulations to a combined total of $17,500.

 Each employee is responsible for their own calculations and to make sure the IRS limits are not exceeded.

 All employees are eligible to participate regardless of timebase with the exception of certain student classifications.

 Enrolllment in the CSU 403(b) Program is through an online process using the VALIC Retirement Manager system.
 Access Retirement Manager.

 The annual maximum exclusion amount is set by the Internal Revenue Service and changes periodically.
 For 2014, the maximum exclusion allowance is the lesser of $17,500, or 100% of your adjusted gross income.
 Please contact your tax advisor to determine your personal maximum exclusion amount.